gowli16/WebSIG-Web-Recruitment/level - 2 HTML/README.md

 from the tag itself its clear what the function of the tag is.

 My website contains information about the Hersheys Californian Almond bites I used some inline CSS for the color and positioning as well as the basic HTML tags.
+Since I did not use bootstrap there are some allignment issues when switching to another device.

 Challenges I faced